 Lemma 1.
-Let x and y be two symbols in Γ with smallest frequencies, then there must exist an optimal prefix-free encoding such that the codewords of x and y are equal but only differ in the last bit.
+Let x and y be two symbols in $\Gamma$ with smallest frequencies, then there must exist an optimal full binary tree that x and y are sibling leaf nodes in the deepest level.
 Property of Optimal Prefix-free Encoding: Lemma 1

 Lemma 1.
-Let x and y be two symbols in Γ with smallest frequencies, then there must exist an optimal prefix-free encoding such that the codewords of x and y are equal but only differ in the last bit.
+Let x and y be two symbols in $\Gamma$ with smallest frequencies, then there must exist an optimal full binary tree that x and y are sibling leaf nodes in the deepest level.